MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-zram

-This extension hijacks the steam deck's zram configuration in an obtuse way.
-I'm not sure I'd recommend anyone else use it, it is almost a toy.
+This extension hijacks the Steam Deck's zram configuration in an obtuse way.
+I'm not sure I'd recommend anyone else use it; it is almost a toy.

-This extension sets up a zram based swap that uses a third of the systms ram allocation, then it creates a second zram device with ext4 that is mounted in /home/deck/.zram and uses another third.
-Then, it bind mounts various directories (e.g., ~/.cache, the steam client appcache, the decky loader log direcetories, ...) into that zram device so that things like mesa cache updates get to skip the disk when writing.
-On shutdown, it synchronizes the ram cache to disk, and on next boot, will only buffer the changed files.
-I've seen this use around max 600MiB RAM, but after the cache is hot, it generally seems to cap out around 100MiB.
+This extension sets up a zram-based swap that uses a third of the system's RAM allocation, then it creates a second zram device with ext4 that is mounted in /home/deck/.zram and uses another third.
+Then, it bind mounts various directories (e.g., ~/.cache, the Steam client appcache, the Decky Loader log directories, ...) into that zram device so that things like mesa cache updates get to skip the disk when writing.
+On shutdown, it synchronizes the RAM cache to disk, and on the next boot, will only buffer the changed files.
+I've seen this use around max 600 MiB RAM, but after the cache is hot, it generally seems to cap out around 100 MiB.

 The motivation for this extension was that btrfs seemed to cause hangs under heavy write loads, which would cause games to hitch for a second when other games were being updated.
 This was an attempt to alleviate that.

-This extension significantly slows down shutdowns and system updates, as they have to wait for the ram cache to synchronize to disk first.
+This extension significantly slows down shutdowns and system updates, as they have to wait for the RAM cache to synchronize to disk first.

 ### steamos-extension-retain-boot

-This extensiom sets SteamOS as the next boot entry after each reboot.
-This can be useful when dual booting if the other OS likes to mess with the bootorder.
+This extension sets SteamOS as the next boot entry after each reboot.
+This can be useful when dual booting if the other OS likes to mess with the boot order.

 ### steamos-extension-irqbalance

 This extension installs and runs the `irqbalance` service, which automatically balances interrupts across CPU cores.
-It is configured to try and minimize the number of running cores in addition to balancing interrupts, to strike a better balance between power consumption and performance.
+It is configured to try and minimize the number of running cores in addition to balancing interrupts to strike a better balance between power consumption and performance.